Key takeaways:

 1. Define the project scope

 First, we need to define all of the tasks that must be finished to complete the project.
-For our party example, it might look like this:
+For example, if we were throwing a party, it might look like this:

 When we look at these tasks individually, we realize that some of them cannot be started before the others are completed.
 That is, some tasks are dependent on others.
 We’ve designated these relationships in the table below: